TheJambo/ToDoInterviewTest/readme.md

 * Spelling Error in default "What need's to be done?"
 Text (apostrophe)
 * Not counting the number of items properly (-1)
 * Active should have a capital 'A' for consistency
-* Clear Completed button doesn't work
+* Clear button only clears completed items - Intentional or not?
+Assumptions will be made here.
 * Two 404 errors in the console
 * With enough refreshes, the Symbol Ã (A with Tilde) will appear instead of the X and â (A with carat/a-circumflex) will appear instead of the "Check All"